Blackmane/adventofcode/README.md

-# adventofcode2020
+# adventofcode

-My solution to Advent of Code 2020 https://adventofcode.com/
+My solution to Advent of Code
+https://adventofcode.com/